 Filing for bankruptcy is a financial decision that can give Georgia debtors significant relief as it allows them to have a fresh start when facing an overwhelmingly poor economic situation.
 In a Chapter 7 bankruptcy, a debtor will go through the process of liquidating available assets to pay back creditors and discharge other crippling debt allowing for a clean financial slate.
-However, it is important to understand that in Georgia, a Chapter 7 is only available to those who pass the bankruptcy means test.
+However, it is important to understand that in Georgia, Chapter 7 is only available to those who pass the bankruptcy means test.

 Bankruptcy Means Test